iVis-at-Bilkent/pangenographer/README.md

 `npm run ng serve` for development and debugging

-`npm run serve-public` for making development server accesible on network
+`npm run serve-public` for making development server accessible on network

 `npm run ng build` to generate a production build, `npm run build-prod` to generate a minified, uglified production build